webplatform/docs/tutorials/working_with_objects_in_JavaScript/index.md

 Starting with [/en-US/docs/JavaScript/ECMAScript_5_support_in_Mozilla ECMAScript 5], there are three native ways to list/traverse object properties:

+* [https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Statements/for...in for...in for...in] loops
-* [/en-US/docs/JavaScript/Reference/Statements/for...in for...in] loops<br /> This method traverses all enumerable properties of an object and its prototype chain
+This method traverses all enumerable properties of an object and its prototype chain
 * [/en-US/docs/JavaScript/Reference/Global_Objects/Object/keys Object.keys(o)]<br /> This method returns an array with all the own (not in the prototype chain) enumerable properties names ("keys") of an object <code>o</code>.
 * [/en-US/docs/JavaScript/Reference/Global_Objects/Object/getOwnPropertyNames Object.getOwnPropertyNames(o)]<br /> This method returns an array containing all own properties names (enumerable or not) of an object <code>o</code>.